eltrino/diamantedesk-documentation/installation-guide/index.md

  ---
 title: Installation Guide
 ---

 DiamanteDesk may serve as an independent end-user application or as an extension for OroCRM.
-In the nearest future it will also be available for other CRMs.
+It will also be available for other CRMs in the nearest future.

 This section provides detailed instructions on various options of DiamanteDesk application installation.